 Sustainable Planning (Infrastructure Charges) and Other Legislation Amendment Act 2014 (SPICOLA 2014)

-Since the commencement of the Sustainable Planning Regulation 2009, there have been a number of amendments made which are detailed below.
+Since the commencement of the Sustainable Planning Regulation 2009 (SP Regulation), there have been a number of amendments made which are detailed below.
 Please note any amendments to the SP Regulation initiated and led by other state agencies are not necessarily listed below.

 Amendments commencing 1 July 2015